 Cholecystectomy, or gallbladder removal operation, can affect hormone levels in at least four ways.

 Bile also affects hormone metabolism, including estrogen, testosterone, and thyroid hormones.
 Changes in bile output following gallbladder removal may change the metabolism of these hormones, resulting in imbalances.
+And you may need testosterone supplements to revert the imbalance.

 Inflammation is a frequent response to surgery and can affect hormone production and metabolism.
 Surgical removal of the gallbladder may result in temporary inflammation, affecting hormone levels.